Change A Pet’s Life Day: How You Can Help

 Consider adopting a homeless cat or dog.
 The love they will give you will change your life, too, I promise!

-Below is a picture of Rocco, a senior long-haired tabby cat here in the KC area, that’s looking for a forever home.
+Below is a picture of Bruno, a senior black lab mix here in the KC area, that’s looking for a forever home.
 If you or someone you know would give him a chance, he would be eternally grateful.

-If you’d like more info on Rocco, click here
+If you’d like more info on Bruno, click here